 In this article, let us take a look at four ways you can manage your B2B marketing database better.

 1. Invest in a CRM that matches your needs

 According to the CIO magazine, one-third of all CRM installations fail, while the Harvard Business Report has drearier figures.
 The main reason why CRM implementation fails is due to the fact that businesses do not invest in the tool that uniquely solves their needs.
 CRM tools are diverse and need to be customized before implementing to ensure that they are suited for a particular business.
 Installing a CRM tool across an organization without considering various ramifications is definitely going to result in failure.

 2. Audit and clean your database

-Much of customer data that marketers store is unstructured and needs to be cleaned and verified before using.
+Much of customer data that marketers store is unstructured and needs to be cleaned and vd before using.
 A couple of years ago, the New York Times reported that data scientists spend close to 80% of their time trying to prepare unruly digital data for further analysis.
 While implementing CRM successfully is a tough task, the database you migrate to your new CRM needs to be audited for errors, redundancies and duplication as well.
-A number of businesses simply migrate old marketing databases onto a new CRM, without giving much thought.
+A number of businesses simply migrate old marketing databases onto a new CRM, without giving it much thought.

 Few things to remember:

 Cleaning and updating database is just one part of making your customer data ready for analysis or campaigns.
 Before you begin to use your database, it needs to be segmented into lists based on various parameters.
 You can segment your leads based on their income, job title, location, buying preferences, and just about any other parameter that you may think will be useful for your campaigns.
 Another way of segmenting your list is based on their interest level.
 Segment your leads into Inquiries, Marketing Qualified Lead (MQL), Sales Qualified Lead (SQL), Sales Accepted Lead (SAL), Customers, and finally, Advocate.